anhthi-ieig/aws-docs/27. AWS Engagement/AWS Support Plans.md

 1. Basic

-- Basic Support is free for all AWS accounts
+- Basic Support is free for all AWS accounts, includes

 2. Developer

-- Developer Support start with 29$/month and is recommended for development and testing
+- Developer Support start with 29$/month and is `recommended for development and testing`

 3. Business

-- Business Support start with 100$/month and is recommended for production workloads
+- Business Support start with 100$/month and is `recommended for production workloads`

 4. Enterprise

-- Business Support start with 15000$/month and is recommended for business or mission-critical production workloads
+- Business Support start with 15000$/month and is `recommended for business or mission-critical production workloads`

+## Support Cast Types

+1. Account and Billing

+2. Service Limit Increases

+3. Technical Supports